ctuning/cbench/README.md

 ## News

-We have successfully completed the prototyping phase of the Collective Knolwedge technology to make it easier to reproduce AI&ML and deploy it in production with the help of portable CK workflows, reusable artifacts and MLOps as described in this [white paper](https://arxiv.org/abs/2006.07161) and the [CK presentation](https://cKnowledge.io/presentation/ck).
+We have successfully completed the prototyping phase of the Collective Knowledge technology to make it easier to reproduce AI&ML and deploy it in production with the help of portable CK workflows, reusable artifacts and MLOps as described in this [white paper](https://arxiv.org/abs/2006.07161) and the [CK presentation](https://cKnowledge.io/presentation/ck).